Engraving by Jacob De Gheyn, 16th century, soldier with a spear, 1607

 The sheet of paper with a watermark measures 353 x 230 mm and is in good condition.

 Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture belongs to the 19th century, during which the Biedermeier style was dominant.
+Eclectic furniture belongs to the 19th century, during the reign of the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
-Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.

 Stunning Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.
+It originated during Napoleon’s reign, which imposed a strong resemblance to and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next style is Baroque, whose name derives from the Portuguese “barocco” – meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, with moldings, sturdy bases, and relief decorations.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
 These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-The Renaissance also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.

-The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the buyer's perspective, as the market is flooded with many forgeries.
+The most important aspect of vintage antique furniture is originality.
+This is ultimately crucial from the buyer's perspective, as the market is flooded with many forgeries.
 Luxury Products provides a certificate confirming the product's compliance with the actual description and photographs.
 We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details